Financial agreements for de facto couples

 Key points

-De facto couples can create binding financial arrangements to protect their interests
+De facto couples can create binding financial arrangements relating to their interests

 These agreements can cover property, money, superannuation, and debts